 Unfortunately, the literature on how to overcome cognitive dissonance in general is sparse, both for helping others and oneself.
 It is interesting to note that some aspects of an individuals’ personality, such as extraversion, can reduce both the feeling of discomfort from cognitive dissonance and the likelihood of someone to change their mind.

-One study found that factors such as the meat being processed or the animal looking less like its original form help reduce the empathy people have towards them.
+One study found that factors such as the meat being processed or the animal looking less like its original form can help to reduce the empathy people have towards them.

-In 2014 Rothgerber found that the presence of a vegetarian can lead to someone feeling ‘scrutinized’ while eating meat, reminding them of their discomfort.
-Another study found that less moral status was given to animals that are labelled as ‘food’.
+In 2014 Rothgerber found that the presence of a vegetarian can lead to someone feeling “scrutinized” while eating meat, reminding them of their discomfort.
+Another study found that less moral status was given to animals that are labeled as “food.”

 Understanding cognitive dissonance helps us to be more understanding of the behavior of other people.
 It shifts the focus away from blaming to helping.
 Humans are at the mercy of their genetics, upbringing and psychological quirks and biases.

 Most people who eschew the use and consumption of animal products for ethical reasons (read vegans) have not done so since birth, though they rarely blame themselves for their past actions.
-In the same way, we should not blame people for eating meat, but instead seek to find the most effective ways to change their behavior.
+In the same way, we should not blame people for eating meat, instead, we should seek to find the most effective ways to change their behavior.

-In this literature review, Jesse Clifton, Jacy Reese and I summarized the literature relevant to effectively alleviating animal suffering.
+In this literature review, Jesse Clifton, Jacy Reese, and I (Michael Dello-Iacovo) summarized the literature relevant to effectively alleviating animal suffering.
 We go into more detail about the psychology of meat-eating, targeting for outreach, and other important points of consideration.

 Unfortunately, a large volume of published psychological research is not reproducible.
 To use the literature outlined here to inform large scale studies would require careful testing of their applicability to outreach.